-This can be off putting for many businesses, particularly smaller organisations.
+This can be off-putting for many businesses, particularly smaller organizations.
 However, it should be taken into account that the cost of a bad hire can run into thousands of pounds, so psychometric testing should be seen more as an investment than an expense.

 When Should Psychometric Tests be used in the Hiring Process?